divio/divio-cloud-docs/how-to/uwsgi-configuration.rst

 How to manage uWSGI configuration
 =================================

-In our Django projects, the uWSGI gateway to the load balancers is part of the customer application:
+In our Django projects, the uWSGI gateway to the load-balancers is part of the customer application:

 .. mermaid::

     flowchart LR
-      gateway <--> loadbalancers
+      gateway <--> load-balancers
       subgraph Customer application
         code(Django) <--> gateway(uWSGI)
       end
-      loadbalancers(Divio load balancers)
+      load-balancers(Divio load-balancers)

 uWSGI is already configured and optimised in these projects.
 Most of this configuration is managed by :ref:`Aldryn Django <aldryn-django>`; see also :ref:`live-performance`.